 Hanoi.
 Hanoi, like Saigon, is a busy metropolitan of Vietnam; its traffic is also crowded with many means of transportation, especially motorbikes, and pedestrians.

 Saigon.
 In the early 1960s, the Saigonese fashion trends were inspired by Western clothing because of American cultural influence.
-Therefore, most of the Saigonese have got used to wearing casual clothes such as shirts, pairs of jeans, skirts, and jackets.
-However, Ao dai was still the most favorite dress of many Vietnamese women in Saigon at that time when they went to work or shopping.
-However, because of the unexpected weather in Saigon, casual clothing is often a better and more convenient choice for the locals need to go to work or to hang out.
+Therefore, most of the Saigonese have gotten used to wearing casual clothes such as shirts, pairs of jeans, skirts, and jackets.
+However, the Ao dai was still the favorite dress of many Vietnamese women in Saigon at that time when they went to work or shopping.
+However, because of the unexpected weather in Saigon, casual clothing is often a better and more convenient choice for the locals who need to go to work or hang out.
 Therefore, today, Ao dai is only worn by women on some traditional occasions such as Tet holidays.

 Hanoi.
-There is no clear difference between the cities in the two cities, but because of the season division, you can see that Hanoi city wardrobe is more diverse than that of Saigonese.
+There is no clear difference between the cities in the two cities, but because of the season division, you can see that Hanoi's city wardrobe is more diverse than that of Saigonese.
 The clothes range from short and light cloth for the summer, but there are also comfortable and warm clothes for winter days.

 Saigon.
 Some people claim that most cuisines in the Southeast of Vietnam are influenced by the seasoning and taste of Thai, Cambodian, and Laos foods; the locals often use coconut milk, juice, and sugar as sweeteners or many ingredients like tamarind, river-leaf creeper, and pineapple to make sour taste.
-For example, if you have some food paired with the fish sauce such as Banh xeo, Com tam, or Bun thit nuong, you can often taste the sweetness in the fish sauce.
+For example, if you have some food paired with fish sauce such as Banh xeo, Com tam, or Bun thit nuong, you can often taste the sweetness in the fish sauce.
 Also, various kinds of herbs also play an essential ingredient in most of the dishes of Saigonese.
 A plate full of herbs like mint, Vietnamese coriander, Vietnamese balm, and basil is a usual companion of many recipes and people in the South usually eat them raw or use them as wrapping.

 Hanoi.
 People in Hanoi also used herbs and vegetables in cooking, but each kind of herb usually goes with only one dish and cannot be used to replace others.
 These ingredients make the food special and unique.
-The taste of Hanoi’s food is more light, without too much seasoning or spices, and sometimes you can find it a little sour.
-While people in Saigon, a “hotpot” city, tend to combine many ingredients of different regions and cultures to create their dishes, people in Hanoi are used to traditional cooking and recipes.
+The taste of Hanoi’s food is lighter, without too much seasoning or spices, and sometimes you can find it a little sour.
+While people in Saigon, a “hotpot” city, tend to combine many ingredients from different regions and cultures to create their dishes, people in Hanoi are used to traditional cooking and recipes.

 Hanoi.
 Known as the source of Vietnamese cuisine, Hanoi would exhilarate your appetite with a lot of traditional local food.
-The food stalls in Hanoi are truly street foods style as their cooking areas are usually placed outdoors, letting out the attractive smell that will keep you stay.
+The food stalls in Hanoi are truly street foods style as their cooking areas are usually placed outdoors, letting out the attractive smell that will keep you staying.
 And there are many street foods that are famous in Hanoi but not in Saigon.

-Houses, Building, and Attractions
+Houses, Buildings, and Attractions

 Saigon.
 Saigon is a young city in Vietnam of just over 300 years old.
 Therefore, most of the buildings and tourist attractions in Saigon have only been here since the 19th century.
 And the authorities in Saigon continue to build more new playgrounds with modern facilities for the citizens.
 When visiting Saigon, besides some historical monuments, you can explore and visit some interesting destinations such as the walking streets, local markets, and shopping malls.

 Hanoi.
-Hanoi is an ancient city with a longer history than Saigon, so almost all the monuments and tourist attractions in Hanoi are historical destinations that have appeared around more than 700 years ago.
+Hanoi is an ancient city with a longer history than Saigon, so almost all the monuments and tourist attractions in Hanoi are historical destinations that appeared more than 700 years ago.
 That was when the dynasties of Kings still existed, and they established the capital to be the most developed city in the country.

 Find a hotel for your Vietnam trip